Did you know your flexible work efforts result in employees being better paid than you think?

 ECONOMIC VALUE OF PERSONAL TIME (EVPT)

 EVPT it's not just a financial tool.
 It's a way to honestly quantify the true cost of every hour you decide to invest, give away, trade, or protect.
 We live surrounded by productivity advice, social norms that value work more than rest, cultures that glorify sacrifice and minimize personal well-being.
 But this formula proposes the opposite: putting a price on the intangible, not to commoditize it, but to protect it.
 Time isn't infinite.
 Your life isn't interchangeable.
 And your personal history—with your age, your relationships, your health, your needs, and your dreams—deserves a metric that respects it.
+This formula can help individuals and corporations to make better decisions: reject low-paying jobs, prioritize your health, value your rest, understand your emotional burden, and above all, remember that every hour that passes is an investment or a loss that no one else can calculate for you.

 #1

-HIGHER PRODUCTIVITY
+PRODUCTIVITY INCREASE

 Well-rested employees can focus better, make fewer mistakes, and solve problems faster.
 Fatigue-related productivity loss can be more expensive than paying for extra staffing or better tools.

-REDUCED BURNOUT & TURNOVER
+LESS BURNOUT & LESS TURNOVER

 Recognizing that employees’ time outside work is valuable helps avoid chronic overtime.
 Lower burnout means less attrition, which saves on recruitment, onboarding, and lost expertise.